akiojin/auto-review-github-action/README.md

 # auto-review-github-action

-This action is to respond to a pull request with a summary of the pull request and suggestions for improvement.
+This action replies to a pull request with a summary of the pull request and suggestions for improvement using ChatGPT.
 This action requires an OpenAI API key.

-A summary and suggestions for improvement will be posted in the pull request comments as follows
+The pull request summary and suggestions for improvement will be posted in the pull request comments as follows

 ![Execute](ss5.png)